 Data science plays a pivotal role in transforming raw data into actionable insights.
 It involves the use of various techniques, algorithms, and statistical models to extract meaningful information from structured and unstructured data.

-From predictive analytics to natural language processing and computer vision, data science methods and tools are revolutionising industries across the globe.
+From predictive analytics to natural language processing and computer vision, data science methods and tools are revolutionizing industries across the globe.
 By understanding the role of data science, you can appreciate the impact it has on driving innovation and solving complex problems.

 Why you need to improve your data science skills